-A Former ATLANTA, GA Philips, a wel rchant, was found known commis his throat cut. near East Lake Philips was at or e of the best city, but some known merchants ime since he we f regular business.
-Thursday trinking and East Lake.
-He in the afternoon was not heard fro the next morn ing, when a note to his brother, J. W. Philips & ssion mer that his throat chants.
-The not was cut, and ask her to come at once and brin Dr. J. S. Tedd.
-Mr. Phi took with him tent.
+ATLANTA, GA-known commission nck Philips, a wel erchant, was found near East Lake his throat cut.
+Philips was at one some of the best known merchants e city, but some ime since he went of regular business.
+Thursday drinking and in the afternoon w East Lake.
+He the next morn ing, when a note to his brother.
+J. W. Philips & C nmission mer chants.
+The not that his throat was cut, and aske other to come at once and bring Dr. J. S. Tedd, Mr. Phill at once and took with him th

-When he fo woods near Es dently been ther had been seen time was in treet near Gran that he cut his th twenty-five.
+When he found woods near East dently been there had been seen we number of frie street near Grant that he cut his the tent.